Mahavatar Narsimha: Plot

-Frustrated after his sister Holika is killed while attempting to burn Prahlada on a pyre, Hiranyakashipu has him thrown into the ocean, only for Garuda and Varuna to save the child.
+Hiranyakashipu then turns to his sister Holika, who has been granted a boon of invincibility against fire.
+He then has Holika take Prahlada with her to the pyre for Prahlada to burn.
+Ironically, however, Holika gets burned to death, as her boon was conditional on being used only for righteous reasons, while Prahlada emerges unharmed.
+Frustrated, Hiranyakashipu has him thrown into the ocean, only for Garuda and Varuna to save the child.
 When Varuna tells the boy that like him, Vishnu longs to meet him too, Prahlada calls out to him tearfully in a moment of desperation.
 Surprising him, Vishnu appears and tells him that he has won him over with his selfless love.
-Pleased with his devotion, Vishnu grants him the boon that the boy shall perceive him in every animate and inanimate object in the universe.
+Prahlada requests to perceive him in every animate and inanimate object, which Vishnu grants.

 Upon returning home, Prahlada is mocked by his father, who sarcastically asks if Vishnu is present within a nearby pillar.
-Prahlada affirms that he is.
+Prahlada affirms that he is couple.
 Enraged, Hiranyakashipu strikes the pillar, from which Vishnu emerges in the form of Narasimha, a terrifying avatar with the body of a man and the head and claws of a lion.
 A massive battle ensues, during which Narasimha slaughters many demons.
-The avatar ultimately defeats Hiranyakashipu and kills him through evisceration in a manner that circumvents Brahma's boon: at twilight, on a threshold, on his lap, using his claws, and as Narasimha.
+The avatar ultimately defeats Hiranyakashipu and kills him through evisceration in a manner that circumvents Brahma's boon: at twilight (neither day nor night), at the entrance (neither indoors nor outdoors), on his lap (neither on land nor in the sky), using his claws (neither by hand nor weapon), and as an avatar (neither a god, man, nor animal).

-However, even after Hiranyakashipu's death, Narasimha remains furious and goes on a rampage.
-Brahma requests Prahlada to pacify Narasimha's rage, which he does.
-Vishnu embraces Prahlada, assuring him that his father's sins have been absolved through divine contact.
-He declares that from now on the boy will be counted as one of his greatest devotees and that whoever worships him will undoubtedly be worthy of his grace.
+However, even after killing Hiranyakashipu, Narasimha remains terrifyingly and extremely furious and goes on a destructive rampage, with his rage shaking the cosmos.
+Brahma sends Prahlada to pacify Narasimha's rage, which he does.
+A calmed down Narasimha then embraces Prahlada, assuring him that his father has been purified of his sins by divine touch.
+He declares that from now on the boy shall be revered as one of his greatest devotees, and that whoever worships him will undoubtedly be worthy of his grace.

 Surrounding devotees, along with the gods and demigods, including Shiva and Parvati, gather to perform the "Narasimha Aarti", a devotional hymn.
 Afterwards, Narada reminds Indra that Hiranyakashipu and Hiranyaksha were only the first of three births of Jaya-Vijaya in Satya Yuga.